corona10/GSoC2017/README.md

 | 100000        |        0.023466        |      0.002581     |
 | 1000000       |        0.117782        |      0.016638     |

+*CPython3 VS gopy benchmark*

 ### Benchmark Analysis
+As you can see FindElementOfIndex Test, Although Go run itself as compiled program, Communication overhead between Python VM and Go is not cheap.
+For example, If Python passes the parameters with Python list or dict, It converts them into Go objects such as Slices or Arrays.
+This operation is done by deep copying.
+It's very heavy cost.
+If we can solve this issue by the more efficient way.(e.g referencing elements).
+Communication overhead could be reduced.
+And the other side, if we see the result of Calculating PI with Monte Carlo method Test, the Python can solve highly heavy multi-threaded calculation through gopy.
+And this result shows that calculation time can be reduced by using gopy.

 ## Limitations
 * [Need to fix cgo policy for using gopy on production mode.](https://github.com/go-python/gopy/issues/103)